cs481-ekh/s24-healthy-idaho/README.md

 - database - MySQL Database that holds the data for the app.

 Note: Manually starting the application will start the services but data will not be populated in the database, because of this, you would need to manually run the ```UploadData.py``` script in the ```sql/``` directory as mentioned above using the ```python3 UploadData.py``` command.

+### Accessing the Application

+You know the application is running correctly once you see this in your terminal:

+Now the application can accessed at ```http://localhost:3000/s24-healthy-idaho```